-Picnic at Hanging Rock: All the best Australian flicks to stream right now
+‘Mad Max: Fury Road’: All the best Australian flicks to watch right now

-As you ready yourself for a trip down under, here’s a ranking of ten of the best Australian movies you can stream right now.
-Strewth mate, you’d better get cracking if you want to watch all these before Picnic at Hanging Rock drops!
+Meanwhile, here’s a ranking of ten of the best Australian movies you can stream right now.

 An Australian-Irish suspense melodrama, Strangerland has a strong cast comprising Hugo Weaving (The Matrix), Joseph Fiennes (Shakespeare in Love), and Australia’s sweetheart Nicole Kidman (Big Little Lies).
 While the plot might be leaning towards to predictable side, it’s still a gripping tale about a family whose dull life in a rural outback town is rocked after their two teenage children disappear into the desert.